samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/watchlists.md

 ## Importing Watchlists From CSV Files

-In addition to manually creating new watchlists, ETNA Trader also enables traders to import watchlists from CSV Files.
+In addition to manually creating new watchlists, TTG-SIM Trader also enables traders to import watchlists from CSV Files.
 This can be done by clicking **Load from file**.

 ![](../../../.gitbook/assets/screenshot-2020-02-27-at-15.03.33.png)